-- 37. Paragraphs 38 and 39 apply where: - (1) an individual (B) has, in relation to a given performance year, been Remuneration Code staff for a period of three months or less; and

-- (2) an exceptional or irregular payment (such as a sign-on award) has not been or is not to be made in relation to B's appointment as Remuneration Code staff. - 38.
-Where this paragraph applies, we do not generally consider it necessary to apply the following rules in relation to B for the performance year in question: - retained shares or other instruments (SYSC 19A.3.47R); - (2) deferral (SYSC 19A.3.49R); and - (3) performance adjustment (SYSC 19A.3.51R). - 39.
+- 37. Paragraphs 38 and 39 apply where: - an individual (B) has, in relation to a given performance year, been a material risk-taker for a period of three months or less; and - (2) an exceptional or irregular payment (such as a sign-on award) has not been or is not to be made in relation to B's appointment as a material risk-taker. - 38.
+Where this paragraph applies, we do not generally consider it necessary to apply the following rules in relation to B for the performance year in question: - (1) retained shares or other instruments (Remuneration 15.15); - (2) deferral (Remuneration 15.17); and - (3) performance adjustment (Remuneration 15.20). - 39.
 Where this paragraph applies, the guidance in paragraph 36(2), (3) and (4)(a) should be applied for the purposes of determining whether or not it will generally be necessary to apply the rule on guaranteed variable remuneration to B (substituting in that paragraph, for references to 'A', references to 'B').

-Part-year Remuneration Code staff for three months or less, but where exceptional etc payments made
+Part-year material risk-takers for three months or less, but where exceptional etc payments made

-- 40. Paragraph 41 applies where an individual (C) has, in relation to a given performance year, been Remuneration Code staff for a period of three months or less, but where an exceptional or irregular payment (such as a sign-on award) has or is to be made in relation to C's appointment. - 41.
+- 40. Paragraph 41 applies where an individual (C) has, in relation to a given performance year, been a material risk-taker for a period of three months or less, but where an exceptional or irregular payment (such as a sign-on award) has or is to be made in relation to C's appointment. - 41.
 The guidance in paragraph 36 applies in relation to C (substituting in that paragraph, for references to 'A', references to 'C').
 The amount of exceptional or irregular payment is to be added to C's qualifying variable remuneration without pro-rating.

-PART F: Remuneration committees
+Part F: Remuneration committees